Our pupils and students deserve good schools where they fulfill their potential.

 - School centred initial teacher training (SCITT).

-Exceed SCITT and Teaching Schools is a cohort five designated Teaching School led by Copthorne Primary School and Horton Grange Primary School, Bradford.
-As a hub for system leaders, the Alliance of member schools are contributing to shaping the local and national strategy for school improvement that makes us all “stronger through collaboration”.
+Exceed Teaching Schools are a cohort five designated Teaching School led by Copthorne Primary School and Horton Grange Primary School, Bradford.
+As a hub for system leaders, the Alliance of member schools are contributing to shaping the local, regional and national strategy for school improvement that makes us all “stronger through collaboration”.

 Our Professional Learning Campus at Copthorne Primary School, Bradford leads on the following areas: